REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework: Introduction

 In this paper, we propose Real-time photorealism Enhancement in Games via a dual-stage gEnerative Network framework (REGEN), a new framework to perform photorealism enhancement in games that is easy to integrate and runs in real-time.
 In detail, we propose the utilization of a robust unpaired Im2Im translation method \cite{Richter_2021} that can generate highly photorealistic and semantically consistent results in non-real-time.
-Considering that the generated data perfectly aligns semantically with the initial rendered frames of the game, the task is transformed into a paired Im2Im translation \cite{wang2018pix2pixHD, RottShaham2020ASAP} problem, which is a significantly easier process and thus can be performed effectively, without visual artifacts, with smaller models that can be deployed in real-time.
-Particularly, we attempt to enhance the photorealism of the popular game Grand Theft Auto V (GTA V), which has sold more than 210 million copies.
-Through experimentation, we illustrate both qualitatively and quantitatively that the proposed approach maintains comparable visual performance with the robust unpaired Im2Im translation method while it reduces the inference time by a factor of 32.
-It is also shown that the approach is more effective compared to performing unpaired Im2Im translation with a lightweight model \cite{CUT} using directly the images from the game and the real world.
+Considering that the generated data closely aligns semantically with the initial rendered frames of the game, the task is transformed into a paired Im2Im translation \cite{wang2018pix2pixHD, RottShaham2020ASAP} problem, which is a significantly easier process.
+Paired training provides direct supervision for each input-output pair, removing the ambiguity present in unpaired translation and allowing the model to learn precise mappings with fewer artifacts; as a result, the task can be performed effectively using smaller models that can be deployed in real time.
+Particularly, we attempt to enhance the photorealism of environments rendered with Unreal Engine (UE).
+Through experimentation, we illustrate both qualitatively and quantitatively that the proposed approach performance of the robust unpaired Im2Im translation method in both within- and cross-dataset evaluation and increases the FPS by a factor of 12 without model compression or additional optimizations.
+It is also shown that the approach adheres to the semantic preservation of the robust unpaired Im2Im translation method and maintains temporal consistency.

 Our contributions are summarized as follows:

 \begin{enumerate}